gardenlinux/gardenlinux/docs/legacy/02_operators/deployment/install-non-default.md

 ## Prerequisites

-You need to have the possiblity to boot a kind of live system. e.g. there are systems like systemrescuecd https://www.system-rescue.org/
+You need to have the possibility to boot a kind of live system. e.g. there are systems like systemrescuecd https://www.system-rescue.org/